P’Kol Environmental Leadership Program (KELP)

-This year-long class centers around group processes, environmental readings and reflection, individual research and projects, guest speakers, webinars, volunteer activities, and field trips.
+This year-long leadership class centers around group processes and activities, individual research and hands-on projects, guest speakers, volunteer activities, and working with nature outside.
 Students will develop skills in project planning, time management, teamwork, research and reflection while providing school and community service.
-Current group projects include the school garden, Mount Tolmie restoration, Ocean plastics and shoreline cleanups, elementary school programs, BC politics, climate change, recycling and more.

 The Big Ideas include: